jasroblesj/INST326_2025_FALL_THE_PIT/README.md

 ### Purpose of each file in our repository:
 - exercise_collaborative_programming
+    - This file was the introductory group assignment to ensure all group members knew the basics of how to clone the repository, commit changes, and pull updated files.
+This file just has our practice and does not have any code of our final Mancala game.
 - interim_deliverable
+    - This file is where our group implemented the Mancala game code.
+It contains different functions from each group member which all contributed to a fully functioning Mancala game.

 ### Instructions on how to run our program from the command line on MacOS
 1. Open VSCode